cloeffle/teil-dein-obst-client/README.md

 This web app is designed to be a mobile first app.
 Get your smartphone and go on **teil-dein-obst.netlify.app** to take a look around.

 ***NOTE: ALL FRUIT TREES ON THE MAP ARE ONLY MOCK DATA AND NOT REAL!
-PLEASE REFRAIN TO GO TO THE ADDRESS.
+PLEASE REFRAIN FROM GOING TO THE ADDRESS.
 THANKS.***

 #### Tools used in this project: